 There is a card for each system as well and players are dealt a number of these to provide their holdings at the start of the game.
 These will be an equal number of inhabitable (where colonies can be built and which provide population) and uninhabitable systems - providing resources, but limited to outposts.
-Once players have all marked the systems they hold, they decide which should be their 'Homeworld' (placing a wooden cylinder in but, unfortunately, he's proved to be a lost cause.
-He recently attempted to have me removed from the government - an unforgiveable act of treachery in my book.
-I've asked him to leave the regiment as a consequence.
-If he refuses, I'll ensure he remains constantly at the front until he either reconsiders or an enemy howitzer shell (I'm told he remains too far behind the lines to be hit by a musket or cannon ball) sends him back to Paris in a box.
+Once players have all marked the systems they hold, they decide which should be their 'Homeworld' (placing a wooden cylinder in their colour) and which their first colony (a wooden disc) - the others remain outposts (wooden cubes).